alexanian/socratic-form-microscopy/_posts/2018-01-06-franchise-economics-why-tim-hortons-has-become-a-flashpoint-in-the-minimum-wage-fight.md

 It is relatively cheap to start a fast-food restaurant (compared to say opening a factory).
 The <a href="http://www.businessinsider.com/what-it-costs-to-open-a-mcdonalds-2014-11">start-up costs</a> for a McDonalds, KFC, or Wendy's are $1,000,000 to $2.3 million, while a Subway costs about $100,000 to $250,000 to start.
 This means that whenever someone sees fast-food restaurants making large profits in an area, they can open their own and take a fraction of the business, driving everyone's profits down.

 They're probably driven down much lower than you think.
 If you had to guess, what would you say the profit margins for a fast-food restaurant are?
-If you're anything like people in[^1].
+If you're anything like people in <a href="http://www.aei.org/publication/the-public-thinks-the-average-company-makes-a-36-profit-margin-which-is-about-5x-too-high/">this study</a>, you probably think something like 35%. <a href="http://smallbusiness.chron.com/average-profit-margin-restaurant-13477.html">The actual answer is 6%</a>[^1].

 In addition to telling me that the average fast food restaurant has a 6% profit margin, that link helpfully told me that 29% of operating expenses in a fast-food restaurant come from labour costs.
 Raising those labour costs by 20% by increasing wages 20% increases total costs by 6%[^2].
 The minimum wage isn't making fast-food restaurant owners make do with a little less in the way of profits.
 It's entirely wiping out profits.